 When someone is inspired by something they saw on Pinterest—for example, if they baked a summer blackberry cake or organized their finances in a new way—it is called “pinspiration.”
 Pinspiration is the cause of a recent burst of communal creativity that has inevitably spilled over into the wedding planning category.

 “Weddings” is one of the main categories on Pinterest.
 Future brides (or hopeful girlfriends!) have collected thousands of wedding related pins for you to browse.
 For wedding pinspiration, start by browsing the most popular pins in the Wedding category and follow your favorite wedding magazines, bloggers, and wedding-related companies for more never-ending pinspiration!
 Then it is time to create some boards of your own!

-Here are some board ideas to start with (in logical wedding order): My Ring, Favorite Dresses, Bridesmaid’s Dresses, Possible Venues, Color Schemes, Delicious Food, Decoration, Amazing Cakes, Fabulous Flowers, Big Day Hairstyles, Must Have Wedding Poses, and Homemade Gifts.
+Here are some board ideas to start with (in logical wedding order): My Ring, Favorite Dresses, Bridesmaid’s Dresses, Possible Venues, Wedding Color Palette, Delicious Food, Decoration, Amazing Cakes, Fabulous Flowers, Wedding Emergency Kit Necessities, Big Day Hairstyles, Must Have Wedding Poses, and Homemade Gifts.